 An analysis of competition in the Odyssey and how it compares to competition today.

-A poetry explication of "The Snow Arrives After Long Silence" by Nancy WIllard.
-I analyze the nature imagery and how it relates to the speaker and society in general.
+If you're anything like me, you love Nancy Willard's poetry.
+This article is an explication of the poem "The Snow Arrives After Long Silence" by Nancy Willard.
+I analyze the natural imagery and how it relates to the speaker and society in general.

-A literary analysis essay of why Shakespeare's Hamlet is not a tragic hero.
+A literary analysis of why Shakespeare’s Hamlet was no tragic hero.
+Read on to understand Hamlet’s moral corruption and where it leads him.

 An exploration of the purpose of truth and lies in Kurt Vonnegut's novel, "Cat's Cradle" as they pertain to the made-up religion of Bokononism.
 The analysis is also relatable to the role of modern day religion and government in the lives of citizens.